 (2n + 1)d = (2X3 + 1)3.00 = 7X3.00 = 21.00 mm.

-The specific resistance of a hard drawn aluminum conductor is 2.83 micro ohm centimeter.
-The tensile strength of the hard drawn aluminum conductor is 2100 kg per square centimeter.
+Previously’ copper conductors were used for transmission purposes.
+But aluminum is a much cheaper and lighter metal compared to copper.
+The specific resistance of a hard-drawn aluminum conductor is 2.83 micro ohm centimeter.
+The tensile strength of the hard-drawn aluminum conductor is 2100 kg per square centimeter.
 The weight of aluminum is 2700 kg per cubic meter.

 The conductivity of an aluminum conductor is 60% of a copper conductor of the same size.
 The tensile strength of an aluminum conductor is 50% of a copper conductor of the equivalent cross-section.
 The weight of aluminum is 33% of an equal volume of copper.
 Therefore for obtaining the same conductivity, the cross-section of an aluminum conductor should be 1.66 times that of a copper conductor.
 Due to the lightweight of an aluminum conductor, it can be used for a longer span length with comparatively less sag.